 - where circumstances causing the alienation of mutual affection exist (so-called "loss of affection");

-- where one party is declared missing.
+- where a spouse is declared missing.

 Is a Chinese divorce valid internationally?